Part 1 - Introduction To OAuth

 • You, as a user do not have much control in this situation.
 For example, you can’t revoke Strava’s access to your Facebook account.
 Strava can freely make posts on your behalf whenever it wants.

-The user gives Strava a special password that only allows for publishing posts on the resource owner's account
+The user gives Strava a special password (token) that only allows for publishing posts on the resource owner's account

 This is looking much better than the very first solution of Strava replaying the user credentials to Facebook.
 Strava now only has access to posting on your behalf.
 You can revoke access to Strava at any time by changing the password that you provided Strava.
 Also, Strava does not have universal access to make posts for any user anymore.
 Although this is a good solution, it is still not optimal.
 Let’s discuss the challenges we face with this setup: